jeetsons/ethlisbon-hack25/docs/readme.md

-# DeFi Safe Leveraged LP – Hackathon Spec (Full Version)
+# DeFi Safe Leveraged LP – Hackathon Spec (Full Version, Gnosis Pay Version)

 *For Junior Developers: This document will walk you through everything step-by-step, including why, how, and what to code.
 It’s designed for hackathon speed and clarity!*

+**Wallet Onboarding & Management:**
+_All user onboarding, wallet creation, connection, and contract approvals must be performed using **Gnosis Pay** (which creates and manages Gnosis Safe wallets underneath).
+All user flows, UI, and code should reference Gnosis Pay, not generic wallet providers._

 ---